giri-10/Employee-Management-System/README.md

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

-##WorkForce Wizard
+# WorkForce Wizard

 This documentation serves as a guide for using WorkForce Wizard, a employee management website.
 The purpose of the website is to provide a centralized platform for managing employees' information, such as personal details, job titles, and salaries.
 This document covers the website's features and how to use them.